-Hemp seed has grown in popularity in the United States since the early '90s, but it may surprise many to know that this ancient food can be traced back thousands of years to Chinese, Egyptian, Persian and other cultures, where it was a highly revered food source.
+Hemp seed's popularity has grown in the United States since the early '90s, but it can be traced back thousands of years to ancient China, Egypt, Persia and other cultures where it was a highly revered food source.

-The seeds can be eaten raw, ground into a meal, made into hemp milk (similar to soy or almond milk), prepared as tea and used in baking.
-Hemp seed is a highly nutritious source of protein, better tasting and more digestible than the soybean.
-Hemp seeds are also free of the common allergens associated with soy, dairy, gluten and tree-nuts.
+Hemp seeds can be eaten raw, ground into a meal, made into hemp milk (similar to soy or almond milk), prepared as a tea and used in baking.
+Hemp seed is a highly nutritious source of protein.
+Plus many people think it is better tasting and more digestible than the soybean.
+Hemp seeds are also free of the common allergens associated with soy, dairy, gluten and tree nuts.

-Rich in protein and delicious by the spoonful organic raw hemp seeds are chock full of nutrition.
+Organic raw hemp seeds are chock full of nutrition and protein by the spoonful.
 In fact, hemp seeds are one of the world's most nutritious seeds.
-They are high in vitamin E and contain all the essential amino acids and essential fatty acids necessary to maintain healthy human life.
-Adding to the benefit, hemp seed is one of only a few sources of beneficial gamma linolenic acid (GLA) and stearidonic acid (SDA).
+They are a source of vitamin E and contain all the essential amino acids and essential fatty acids necessary to maintain a healthy body.
+Adding to the benefit, hemp seed is one of only a few sources of beneficial gamma-linolenic acid (GLA) and stearidonic acid (SDA).
 It has a balanced ratio of omega 3 to 6 fats at around a three to one ratio.

 Protein: Hemp is about 33 percent protein, in an easily digestible form that contains 10 essential amino acids.
-This high protein content is comparable to that in soy, and higher than is found in nuts, other seeds, dairy products, meat, fish or poultry.
-Many people noted their personal experience of finding that hemp seed protein did not cause bloating or gas, like some other protein shakes did.
+This high protein content is comparable to that in soy and higher than in nuts, other seeds, dairy products, meat, fish or poultry.
+Many people also find that hemp seed protein does not cause bloating or gas, like other protein, shakes, may.

 Fiber: Hemp seed flour has a fiber content of 40 percent, which is the highest of all flour grains.